chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 Parameters allow you to generalize your template.
 You can parameterize any hardcoded values specific to your environment so your template can be reused in different accounts, or even different environments in the same account.

 In order to utilize parameters in a template, you must use one of the **CloudFormation** [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-Usually, you will only need `Fn::Sub` (substitute function) or `Fn::Ref` (reference function).
+Usually, you will only need `Fn::Sub` (<span class="inline-aside">substitute function</span>) or `Fn::Ref` (<span class="inline-aside">reference function</span>).
 Intrinsic functions are macros executed by **CloudFormation** before the template is processed.
 For example, the `Fn::Sub` intrinsic function substitutes the value of a parameter into a string expression, whereas the `Fn::Ref` references the value of a parameter.

 ---